Skip to main content

 player_count=event.player_count,

-state.phase = HandPhase.BLINDS
+self.state.phase = HandPhase.BLINDS

-return [hand.PostBlinds(hand_id=state.hand_id)]
+return hand.PostBlinds(hand_id=self.state.hand_id)

-state.phase = HandPhase.COMPLETE
+self.state.phase = HandPhase.COMPLETE

-return [table.EndHand(
+return table.EndHand(

 winner_id=event.winner_id,